arneman/easymeter-py/README.md

 ## Misc

 For bugs or feature requests, please create an issue on github.
+"Star" or "Watch" the github repo if you like my work.

 Regards, Arne Drees